Gerald FitzGerald, 3rd Earl of Desmond: Career and poetry

-"[He was] surnamed 'Gerald the Poet', [and] succeeded to the estates and honours of the family.
-He married, by the King's command, Eleanor, daughter of James, 2nd Earl of Ormond, who brought with her as her portion the barony of Inchiquin in Imokelly.
-Gerald was Lord Justice of Ireland, 1367.
-In 1398 he disappeared, and is fabled to live beneath the waters of Lough Gur, near Kilmallock, on whose banks he appears once every seven years.
-O'Donovan quotes the following concerning his character: 'A nobleman of wonderful bountie, mirth, cheerfulness in conversation, charitable in his deeds, easy of access, a witty and ingenious composer of Irish poetry, and a learned and profound chronicler; and, in fine, one of the English nobility that had Irish learning and professors thereof in greatest reverence of all the English in Ireland, died penitently after receipt of the sacraments of the holy church in proper form.'
-Fragments of Anglo-Norman verse attributed to him, known as Proverbs of the Earl of Desmond, survive."

-Duanaire Ghearóid Iarla (‘'The Poem-Book of Earl Gerald’') is preserved in a fifteenth-century manuscript, the Book of Fermoy.
+Duanaire Ghearóid Iarla (The Poem-Book of Earl Gerald) is preserved in a fifteenth-century manuscript, the Book of Fermoy.
 In addition, nine of his poems are preserved in the Book of the Dean of Lismore.
 Duanaire Ghearóid Iarla was published by Gearóid Mac Niocaill in Studia Hibernica 3 (1963): 7-59.

 In 1367 Desmond was made Lord Chief Justice of Ireland, but was soon replaced by Sir William de Windsor.
 In 1370 Brian O'Brien of Thomond expelled his cousin Turlough.
 Desmond attempted to reinstate him.
 Brian marched on Limerick, and defeated Desmond, burning the city and Desmond's lands and imprisoning him.

 While in prison, Gerald wrote poetry in Irish, most famously the poem Mairg adeir olc ris na mnáibh (Speak not ill of womankind).
 Also an accomplished poet in Norman French, Gerald was instrumental in the move by the Desmond Geraldines towards greater use of the Irish language.

 In legend

-In legend, Gerald had a romantic relationship with or raped the goddess Áine, a legend that draws upon a pre-existing Celtic legend about the King of Munster Ailill Aulom raping this deity, updating it with themes drawn from the Francophone courtly love poetry of Continental Europe, in particular the motif of the man who falls in love with a swan maiden.
+In legend, Gerald's conception was the result of his father's romantic relationship with, or rape of, the goddess Áine, a legend that draws upon a pre-existing Celtic legend about the King of Munster Ailill Aulom raping this deity, updating it with themes drawn from the Francophone courtly love poetry of Continental Europe, in particular the motif of the man who falls in love with a swan maiden.
 The Geraldine claim to an association with Áine is typical of the family's Gaelicisation.

 After his disappearance in 1398, another legend grew up that Gerald sleeps in a cave beside (or under) Lough Gur, and will someday awaken and ride forth on a silver-shod steed to rule again in Desmond, – one of the many worldwide versions of the King asleep in mountain mythologisation of heroes.